 Work on historic buildings, landscapes, archaeological sites, or other cultural resources, requires knowledge of a unique process of compliance and review.
 This process differs from work on existing buildings or on new construction.
 The preservation process involves five basic steps: Identify, Investigate, Develop, Execute, and Educate.
 They should be considered in concert with other project goals requiring close collaboration between preservationists and design disciplines.
 To ensure a balanced, economically viable, and preservation-sensitive project, the outline below should be followed.
-Work on existing buildings or on new construction should be considered in concert with other project goals requiring close collaboration between preservationists and other design disciplines.
+Work on existing buildings or on new construction should also be considered in concert with other project goals requiring close collaboration between preservationists and other design disciplines.

 - Initial Project Planning Stage

 - Planning Stage

 - Occupancy Stage and Operational Guidelines

 Properties may be designated as historic at the federal, state, and/or local government levels.
 Designation recognizes a property's historic, architectural, and community value, and from a sustainability perspective, is an indication that a building is worthy of preservation.
 All designating agencies use qualifications that emphasize age (usually 50 years old and older), historic significance, architectural and engineering merit, and integrity of design, character, workmanship and materials.
 Integrity means how well a building or property has retained the important aspects of its historic construction, appearance and association.

 Buildings, structures, objects, and sites may be designated individually, or as part of a historic district or larger cultural landscape.
 The National Register of Historic Places is administered by the National Park Service in partnership with State Historic Preservation Officers (SHPOs), Tribal Historic Preservation Offices (THPO) and Federal Preservation Officers (FPOs).
 The National Register eligibility criteria, which are often adopted or adapted for use in state and local designation processes, are: